Nidhikumari-4/Data-Structures-and-Algorithms./README.md

  ####  <b>There are 3 Types of Constructors in C++</b>
-   -   <b>Default Constructor</b> - Default constructor is the constructor which doesn't take any argument.
+   -   <b>DEFAULT CONSTRUCTOR</b> - Default constructor is the constructor which doesn't take any argument.
 It has no parameter.

 ```cpp
 class_name(parameter1, parameter2, ...)